cs-ed/edtech-plan-jandrew4643/README.md

 ### Application

-1. Google Classroom: is used as the primary learning managment tool because Google Workplace is the deault Suite of online software that students used for email and data storage.
+1. Google Classroom: is used as the primary learning managment tool because Google Workplace is the default Suite of online software that students used for email and data storage.
 It works well on classroom computers and Chromebooks.
 Students have access to all their work on and off school site.
 It is also integrated into Aeries Gradebook to make pushing grades from one to the other easier.
 2. www.codehs.com is a free interactive online learning platrom that offers IDE's in many computer